Is Delaying Social Security Still Smart?

 How volatile markets and concerns over the program's finances should affect claiming decisions for pre-retirees and early retirees.

 Among financial planning cognoscenti, the standard advice for Social Security is to delay filing past full retirement age for as long as you possibly can in an effort to enlarge your eventual benefit.
-After all, you can increase your benefit by about 8% for each year you wait past full retirement age up until age 70.
+After all, you can increase your benefit for each year you wait past full retirement age up until age 70.
 Moreover, the enlarged benefit you get is a guaranteed lifetime benefit.
 That's impossible to beat with other guaranteed investments, especially given today's miserly yields on cash and high-quality bonds.
 That benefit can also be valuable to a surviving spouse, in that the spousal benefit he or she eventually receives will also be larger (provided the surviving spouse isn't claiming on his/her own work record).

 But is the advice to delay still sound amid the current coronavirus crisis and market drop?
 After all, the pandemic has introduced some new challenges, both for investor portfolios and arguably for the program itself.

-And setting aside the recent blow to investor portfolios, many individuals may well be concerned about Social Security itself.
+Additionally, many individuals may well be concerned about Social Security itself.
 Of course, concerns over the program's ability to pay promised benefits have been around for a long while, but they're heightened given the federal spending that has been unleashed to alleviate the economic downturn brought on by the coronavirus pandemic.

 Is Delayed Filing Still a Good Option?

-Regarding the first part of the question, about whether the market drop makes delaying Social Security less attractive, it's true that stocks' drop between late February and late March accentuates their return prospects a bit.
 But Morningstar Investment Management's head of retirement research David Blanchett argues that stocks are still likely to underperform the 8% annual benefits pickup you gain by delaying Social Security.
 "I don't think it's going to be possible to beat delaying claiming Social Security with equities for the average person today, and that ignores the fact there is significant risk in equity investing, but Social Security benefits are guaranteed."

 Indeed, he argues that stocks aren't the right point of comparison for Social Security claiming in the first place.
 Because the benefits enhancement of delayed filing is guaranteed, the best point of comparison would be safe investments like cash and bonds, whose yields have been depressed by the Federal Reserve's actions and the ongoing flight to quality.
-"Now that interest rates are lower means the benefits associated with delaying claiming are even greater," he explained, "Social Security is technically a better 'deal' now than it was a year ago."
+"Now that interest rates are lower it means the benefits associated with delaying claiming are even greater," he explained, "Social Security is technically a better 'deal' now than it was a year ago."

 What Are the Other Levers?